Social media audit template: Free checklist + guide

 • Best-performing posts

 Add this information to your social media audit template, including any theories and tests you may conduct between now and the next audit.
-This will help solidify and define your social media strategy going forward, making it easier to make better connections.
+Once you've identified which posts perform best, use a social media reporting template to track metrics and organize performance results across platforms.

 4. Set goals and KPIs